-The Govt. of India has taken various steps such as UNCRC and the Sustainable Development Goals to ensure that the children and adolescents are not exploited.
+The Govt. of India has taken various steps such as UNCRC and the Sustainable Development Goals to ensure that children and adolescents are not exploited.
 However, to our dismay, a lot remains to be done.
-Even after all the steps taken by the various governments formed since independence, almost 45% children in the country are malnourished, around 30% children are still out of school and over 20,000 children are victims of child marriage, trafficking, child labour, abuse & exploitations.
+Even after all the steps taken by the various governments formed since independence, almost 45% of children in the country are malnourished, around 30% of children are still out of school, and over 20,000 children are victims of child marriage, trafficking, child labour, abuse & exploitations.

-One of our main concerns revolves around the growing number of children involved in child labour, child marriage and child trafficking.
-We cooperate with various local Child Protection Committees and local administration to protect as much children as we can.
-As the islands are close to the border area with Bangladesh, thus, infiltrations happen and children become the victim of such circumstances.
+One of our primary concerns revolves around the growing number of children involved in child labour, child marriage and child trafficking.
+We cooperate with various local Child Protection Committees and local administration to protect many children.
+As the islands are close to the border area with Bangladesh, infiltrations happen, and children become victims of such circumstances.